-I thought bed bugs lived only in filthy squalid conditions.
+Do bed bugs only live in filthy conditions?

 This is simply untrue.
 Bed Bugs are slowly becoming a major issue in the United States.

-They are regularly spread via the luggage compartments and seats of Planes, Trains & Busses.
-They are found in movie theaters, rental cars and office buildings regularly.
-Hospitals are even having issues with infestations.
+They are regularly spread via the luggage compartments and seats of planes, trains & buses.
+Bed bugs are found in movie theaters, rental cars and office buildings regularly.
+Even hospitals are having issues with infestations.

 Why have they suddenly become an issue?

-Suddenly is perhaps the wrong word.
-They have existed since the dawn of time and are mentioned in writings from the time of Aristotle.
-Although it is true that they had pretty much vanished in the United States since the 1950’s.
+“Suddenly” is perhaps the wrong word.
+They have existed for thousands of years and are even mentioned in writings from the time of Aristotle.
+Although it is true that they had pretty much vanished in the United States since the 1950s.
 However, the absence of insecticides like DDT and the reduction of insecticide use, has allowed them to make a comeback.

 What other factors have increased their presence?

 Primarily international travel.
-Bed Bugs are very common in other less affluent countries.
-So when foreigners visit this country they can bring them with them.
-Their luggage is infested, they thereby spread to cabs, hotel rooms, city or tour busses etc. Subsequently, when Americans visit other countries, they get in their luggage and bring them home.
-Another issue is the large number of immigrants entering the country along the southern border.
-Often times these individuals attain employment as domestic servants and spread the bed bugs to the home or hotel where they are employed.
+Bed Bugs are very common in other, less affluent countries.
+So when travelers visit this country, they can bring them with them.
+If their luggage is infested, they can spread bed bugs in cabs, hotel rooms, buses etc. Subsequently, when Americans visit other countries, they can get in their luggage and bring them home.
+Another factor is the number of immigrants entering the country.
+Often times these individuals attain employment as housekeepers and can spread the bed bugs to the home or hotel where they are employed.

-On a side note, there is a research paper funded by the University of Mississippi (http://msucares.com/pubs/infosheets/is1945.pdf) discussing the overwhelming number of bedbugs found in poultry houses.
-These bugs feed on both the chickens and agricultural workers and are spread as these employees change jobs.
+On a side note, there is a research paper funded by the University of Mississippi that discusses the overwhelming number of bed bugs found in poultry houses.
+These bugs feed on both the chickens and agricultural workers and they spread as these employees change jobs.

-At this time, there is no evidence that they do.
+At this time, there is no evidence that they spread diseases.
 Recent evidence has scientists concerned that they may be able to spread Chagas.
-Currently this disease is spread by triatomines or kissing bugs – a close relative of bed bugs.
-This can be a debilitating disease, it currently affects millions of people in Mexico, Central and South America.
+This disease is currently spread by triatomines, or kissing bugs – a close relative of bed bugs.
+This can be a debilitating disease.
+It currently affects millions of people in Mexico, Central and South America.

 What does a Bed Bug Treatment consist of?

 The short answer is a lot of time.
-A very thorough and dilligent inspection and treatment is needed.
-Bed Bug treatments are a specialized area of expertise within the extermination field.
+A very thorough and diligent inspection and treatment is required.
+Bed bug treatments are a specialized area of expertise within the extermination field.

-- Clothing will need to be gathered and placed in plastic bags.
+- Clothing should be gathered and placed in plastic bags.
 They will need be laundered or dry cleaned.
 It is imperative that they be dried at a temperature that exceeds 122 degrees.
-If taken to a drycleaner the store owner should be notified so that they can keep your clothes separate.
+If taken to a dry cleaner, the store owner should be notified so that they can keep your clothes separate.

-- Couches and Mattresses are usually able to be saved.
-These items are treated with a combination approach of insecticide, vacuum, and dry vapor steam.
+- Couches and mattresses are usually able to be saved.
+These items are treated with a combination approach of insecticide, vacuuming, and dry vapor steam.

 - We include and recommend the use of a bed bug proof mattress and box spring enclosure.